-If you’ve ever played in a bulky, heavy-footed type shoe before (The Zoom Heritage N7 for exmaple), this is the EXACT opposite.
-Not the lightest in terms of pure weight numbers but just feels so minimal and quick right after you put ’em on.
+If you’ve ever played in a bulky, heavy-footed type shoe before (The Zoom Heritage N7 for example), this is the EXACT opposite.
+Not the lightest in terms of pure weight numbers but just feels so feathery and quick right after you put ’em on.

 There aren’t crazy amounts of padding, just the usual areas are lightly padded, including the ankle collar, which is also super flexible and barely does anything for ankle lockdown honestly.